lama7/blogtool/doc/source/configuration.rst

 To reduce the amount of header typing, it is possible to create a configuration file for blogtool_ to obtain parameter settings that are used all the time.
-The file '~/.btrc' is automatically looked for when blogtool_ is started.
+The file *~/.btrc* is automatically looked for when blogtool_ is started.
+It is not an error if it does not exist unless an attempt it made to perform a blog operation that requires minimal blog configuration info, like deleting a post.
-Alternatively, a configuration file can be specified on the command line using the `-c`_ option.
+If just trying to post a file, the file can be successfully processed by providing all the necessary configuration fields.
+An alternate configuration file can be specified on the command line using the `-c`_ option.

 A configuration file basically consists of a header.
 The most useful purpose is to supply redundant configuration information like XMLRPC, BLOGTYPE, NAME,